Mobilise 10 families each to adopt population control measures: Jitin Prasada to Cong workers | Devdiscourse

 Congress leader Jitin Prasada on Wednesday said the party workers should "mobilise" 10 families each to adopt population control measures, stressing on the need to maintain the two-child norm in the country.
-He also reminded the party of its Pachmarhi resolution, in which it had stressed on maintaining the norm in India.
+He also reminded the party of its Pachmarhi resolution of 1998, in which it had stressed on maintaining the norm in India.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)